mombol/php-file-queue/README.md

 ```
 $QueueDataConsume = new QueueDataConsume(array(
     'consumeSpan' => 5, // queue consumption span
-    'doConsumeBackup' => true // whether or not to backup the queue consumption data
+    'doConsumeBackup' => true, // whether or not to backup the queue consumption data
     'queueDir' => '/var/run/php-file-queue',
     'queueFileName' => 'default'
 ));